Top 10 mistakes to avoid in Facebook Video Marketing

 - Remember, targeting is not a one-time thing.
 You must track and adjust your targeting based on your campaign’s performance.
 This will help you refine your audience and create effective campaigns in the future.

-3. Neglecting to Keep Up with the Latest Trends 💡
+3. Neglecting to keep up with the latest trends

 - One is to subscribe to relevant industry newsletters or blogs to get valuable insights and updates on new developments.
 Attend webinars and conferences to get expert knowledge of the latest trends.